 This way, when you’re ready to commit to a platform, you will already have employee buy-in and the rollout will be a much smoother process.

 To choose the best alternative to Clockify, you must assess your needs and the time-tracking features that meet them.
 It’s also wise to review each platform to determine whether the pricing and support are suitable.
+And whether the cost/your budget fits the number of users you plan to add.
 Lastly, use a trial period or free plan to test out the platform and see if it’s the right fit.